laravel/spark-docs/api.md

 <a name="abilities"></a>
 ## Abilities

 If you would like to give users the ability to grant "abilities" to tokens and constrain the actions that a given token can perform, you may use the `tokensCan` method on the `Spark` configuration object.
-You should place this call within the `booted` method of your `SparkServiceProvider`:
+You should place this call within the `boot` method of your `SparkServiceProvider`:

     Spark::tokensCan([
         'read-servers' => 'Read Servers',